dipak-shaaki/SAMA-Final/README.md

 # SAMA Healthcare Platform

+This project was developed by our team of five during the 6th semester finals.
+Our main goal was to create a symptom checker function, but we later decided to implement it as a web-based application.
+Currently, the project is more frontend-oriented, with backend functionality planned for future implementation.

-A comprehensive digital healthcare platform built with React, TypeScript, Tailwind CSS, and Node.js/Express.
+It is a comprehensive digital healthcare platform built with React, TypeScript, Tailwind CSS, and Node.js/Express.
 It provides multiple functionalities including E-Pharmacy, Symptom Checker, Doctor Booking, Health News, Careers, and a User Dashboard.

 ---